The Celtibillies also appreciate and strive to promote the dance traditions associated

 arrangements and spirited jigs, reels, waltzes, strathspeys, and breakdowns.

-Rince na h'Eireann (Gaelic for Dance of Ireland) began very modestly in 1994 in Charlotte,
+Rince na h'Eireann (Gaelic for Dance of Ireland) began very modestly in 1994 in Charlotte, NC with first

-and Raleigh, NC, and Spartanburg and Columbia, SC.
+NC, and Spartanburg and Columbia, SC.

 In addition to providing solid dance training, Sandra Connick, the founder and owner